Why Trump won: Democrats have a coalition, Republicans have an ecosystem

 It’s not official, but it’s obvious by now that Donald Trump is going to return to the White House next January.
 It’s easy to blame the voters when your candidate loses, and I can understand the impulse.
 But the entire point of democracy is that the people have the right to vote for whomever they wish.
 Ultimately, if citizens make the wrong choice, the responsibility rests upon the leaders of the losing party.

-From a tactical perspective, Kamala Harris ran a great campaign.
+From a tactical perspective, Kamala Harris did quite well as a candidate.
 She won the single debate that Trump had with her.
 The Democratic grassroots was historically enthusiastic about voting.
 The crew behind @KamalaHQ was incredible.
 She raised a record amount of money for a presidential candidate.
 Her campaign had an incredible ground game operation.
 But it wasn’t enough because tactics are not strategy.

 Despite their fantastic tactical abilities, the Democratic Party’s top leaders have been outmatched and outclassed strategically for over 40 years by their Republican counterparts.
 Most Americans completely disagree with the Christian supremacist movement that dominates the Republican party.
 Only 29 percent of the public, according to the Public Religion Research Institute, have viewpoints that could be described as “Christian nationalist,” but this small minority just convinced tens of millions of other people to vote for their hand-picked candidate and his down-ticket allies.
 MAGA did not win the election for Trump, it was people outside of it.